 Improve SOC Analyst Performance with SightGain

 SightGain has built the world’s first Threat Exposure Management platform to prepare SOC analysts for how real world attacks look and feel on your network.
-SightGain makes it possible to get actionable analytics about the effectiveness of your SOC analysts from live-fire training exercises, and also provides tailored training that helps SOC analysts improve where they need it most.
+We make it possible to get actionable analytics about the effectiveness of your SOC analysts (from live-fire training exercises) and also provide tailored training that helps SOC analysts improve where they need it most.
 SightGain helps you determine your SOC’s effectiveness, prioritize your tooling and training resources, and proactively secure your business.

 Learn more about SightGain and how you can find gaps in your analysts’ skills and assign customized training.
-Register for a live or recorded demo today.
+Get a free demo today!